Debug Sidecar

 Note: Type man f5-tools in the debug container to get a full list of TMM specific commands.

-Connecting to the sidecar
+Connecting to the debug sidecar

 To connect to the debug sidecar and begin gathering diagnostic information, use the commands below.

-1. Connect to the debug sidecar:
+1. Connect to the debug sidecar.

 In this example, the debug sidecar is in the spk-ingress Project: